lzqsd/InverseRenderingOfIndoorScene/README.md

 The trained models can be downloaded from the [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20InverseIndoor/models.zip).
 To test the models, please copy the models to the same directory as the code and run the commands as shown below.

 ## Train and test on the synthetic dataset
-To train the full models on the synthetic dataset, please run the following commands:
+To train the full models on the synthetic dataset, please run the following commands.
-* `hehe`
+* `python trainBRDF.py --cascadeLevel 0 --dataRoot DATA`:
 * ``
 * ``
 *